 Written by Amy Zahn

-About 25 UCR workers and students gathered last Tuesday to march across campus in protest of UCR’s alleged unfair labor practices, including low wages, laying off employees and outsourcing jobs.
+About 25 students and UCR workers gathered to march across campus this Tuesday to protest alleged unfair UC labor practices, including laying off employees and outsourcing jobs.

-The demonstration, organized by AFSCME 3299, the UC’s largest union, began near the Bell Tower at around 12 p.m., made its way to Hinderaker Hall and wrapped up near the HUB amid chants of “UC, UC, you’re no good, treat your workers like you should!” and “They say cut back, we say fight back!”
+Organized by AFSCME 3299, part of one of the largest public service employee unions in the country, the demonstration began near the Bell Tower at around 12 p.m., marched to Hinderaker Hall and wrapped up near the HUB amid chants of “UC, UC, you’re no good, treat your workers like you should!” and “They say cut back, we say fight back!”

 “They’re cutting back where they say they’re not cutting back.
 They promised the workers that their job is secure, that they don’t have anything to worry about,” said Leo Tolliver, AFSCME representative and organizer of the event.
 “That’s not fair.”